laravel/docs/cashier-paddle.md

 <a name="refunding-orders"></a>
 ### Refunding Orders

 If you need to refund a Paddle order, you may use the `refund` method.
 This method accepts the Paddle Order ID as its first argument.
-You may retrieve transactions for a given billable entity using the `transactions` relationship:
+You may retrieve transactions for a given billable entity using the `transactions` method:

     $transaction = $user->transactions()->first();